The ketogenic diet claims that it can help boost athletic performance and help with weight loss.

 But, to achieve this, you need to go into a state of ketosis — the body burns fat for fuel, not sugar.

 The big question is, how do multivitamins and supplements affect the state of ketosis?
-I spent hours of research and consulted our resident dietitian on the matter and here's what we found.
+As a fitness coach with experience, I spent hours researching and consulting our resident dietitian, and here's what we found.

 Quick Summary